Swiiz/autoparser/README.md

   AddOperator => Token::Plus,
   SubOperator => Token::Minus,

-// On the right side of the `=>` you can use any match pattern.
-The type of the provided pattern will be the parsed.
+// When not in enum mode, On the right side of the `=>` you can use any match pattern.
+The type of the provided pattern will be parsed.
 // Then your pattern will be tested.
 You can use @, if and more... for data manipulation, see rust match-pattern docs.
   Literal { number: u32 } => Token::NumberLiteral { number },